influxdata/docs-v2/content/v2.0/write-data/use-telegraf/manual-config.md

 To manually add any of the available Telegraf plugins [Telegraf plugins](/v2.0/reference/telegraf-plugins/), follow the steps below.

 1. Find the plugin you want to enable from the complete list of available [Telegraf plugins](/v2.0/reference/telegraf-plugins/).
-2. Click **View** to the right of the plugin name to open the plugin page on GitHub, as shown in the example with the MQTT plugin below.
+2. Click **View** to the right of the plugin name to open the plugin page on GitHub.
+For example, view the MQTT plugin GitHub page [here](https://github.com/influxdata/telegraf/blob/release-1.14/plugins/inputs/mqtt_consumer/README.md).
-{{< img-hd src="/img/mqtt-plugin.png" alt="View in Github" />}}
 3. Copy and paste the example configuration into your Telegraf configuration file (typically named `telegraf.conf`).

 ### Enable and configure the InfluxDB v2 output plugin